bytesbyt/puzzle-game/README.md

 ### Features Left to Implement

-In the future I will implement a feature that allows the user to access the completed image while the puzzle game is being played.
+In the future, a feature that allows the user to access the completed image while the puzzle game is being played will be implemented.

 ## Testing